-In this document we will explain how to display a unique profile for every role type on your site.
-This is useful if you wish you to show different profile fields to each role.
-By default all Ultimate Member roles will see the same profile when they go to the user page.
+In this document, we will explain how to display a unique profile for every role type on your site.
+This is useful if you wish to show different profile fields for each role.
+By default, all Ultimate Member roles will see the same profile when they go to the user page.

 Step 1: Create your user roles

 The first step is to actually create the user roles that are required for your site.
 Once you have done this head over to the forms page where you will see the three default forms that are pre-installed

 [wp-admin> Ultimate Member> Forms]

 The second step is to create a new profile form which you will then assign to a specific user role.
 On the new form page select profile form from the ‘Select Form Type’ widget.
 The next thing you want to do is add your desired fields to the form area.
 Once you have finished building the form you then need to go to the ‘Customize this form’ widget and click the button so that you are not using the global options for this form.

 When you click this button a range of options will appear.
 The option we are interested in is directly below the button and is labeled ‘Make this profile role-specific.'
 You want to click on the dropdown and select the user role that you want to assign to this form.
 Once you have done all this you can click the create button to save the profile.
 The last thing you want to do is copy the shortcode.